Natural Gas

 Domestic Natural Gas Practice

-Hunton Andrews Kurth has extensive experience advising domestic gas sector clients in all of the following:
+Hunton has extensive experience advising domestic gas sector clients in all of the following:

-- Purchase and sales transactions, together with marketing arrangements, including gas exchanges;
+- Purchase and sales transactions, together with marketing arrangements, including gas exchanges

-- Pipeline permitting;
+- Pipeline permitting

-- Pipeline marketing arrangements, including capacity and commodities-related transactions;
+- Pipeline marketing arrangements, including capacity and commodities-related transactions

-- Gas processing and treating, construction and development projects;
+- Gas processing and treating, construction and development projects

-- Gas drilling and production sharing agreements;
+- Gas drilling and production sharing agreements

-- General contractor services agreements and multi-affiliate cost sharing arrangements;
+- General contractor services agreements and multi-affiliate cost sharing arrangements

-- Financing, capital infusion and debt restructuring;
+- Financing, capital infusion and debt restructuring

-- Gas gathering, processing, distribution and transportation agreements;
+- Gas gathering, processing, distribution and transportation agreements

-- Landfill gas projects;
+- Landfill gas projects

-- Gas liquids treating and sales agreements;
+- Gas liquids treating and sales agreements

-- Gas royalty and production payment transactions;
+- Gas royalty and production payment transactions

-- Ratemaking, service quality and other regulatory issues before federal and state regulatory authorities;
+- Ratemaking, service quality and other regulatory issues before federal and state regulatory authorities

-- Abandonment issues;
+- Abandonment issues

-- Office of Accounting audits; and
+- Office of Accounting audits

-- Arbitration and litigation relating to all of the above.
+- Arbitration and litigation relating to all of the above

 Natural Gas Procurement and Financing

-Hunton Andrews Kurth lawyers provide advice on natural gas procurement for many types of clients, ranging from municipalities and gas distribution companies to gas marketers, independent power producers and other large end users.
+Our lawyers provide advice on natural gas procurement for many types of clients, ranging from municipalities and gas distribution companies to gas marketers, independent power producers and other large end users.
 We counsel clients in the selection or evaluation of fuel supplies and related contractual arrangements, particularly as those arrangements affect financings and real estate transactions.
 Our lawyers have worked on a number of cutting-edge bond financings of gas prepayment transactions for long-term firm gas deliveries on behalf of a public corporation wanting to ensure its constituents long-term supplies at stable prices.
 We have been consulted on natural gas and other fuel procurement matters related to electric generating facilities—including the largest natural gas-fired cogeneration project in North America—working closely with our structured finance and commercial lawyers.
 In addition, our lawyers have advised on gas procurement contracting for a wide variety of manufacturing plants.
 As the sophistication of gas purchase strategies has grown, the antitrust laws have loomed larger, and our lawyers have played important roles in cases testing the application of the antitrust laws to various segments of the gas industry in addition to guiding transactions through the Hart-Scott-Rodino review process and other antitrust counseling.

-Hunton Andrews Kurth has served as bond counsel in connection with transactions financing the purchase of multi-year supplies of natural gas.
+Hunton has served as bond counsel in connection with transactions financing the purchase of multi-year supplies of natural gas.
 Additionally, the firm has served as counsel to the credit enhancer for municipal bonds used to purchase long-term supply contracts for natural gas and natural gas mineral rights.
 In connection with the undertakings, the firm has analyzed the private activity and arbitrage issues that arise and has assisted in the structuring of the hedging arrangements typically utilized.
-The Internal Revenue Service has recently issued final regulations specifically addressing the tax-exempt financing of long term natural gas supplies.
+The Internal Revenue Service has recently issued final regulations specifically addressing the tax-exempt financing of long-term natural gas supplies.
 We are currently working as bond counsel on a transaction utilizing the new regulations.

 LNG and LPG